bcomnes/crypto-spellbook/dat.md

 - [hypercore-protocol](https://github.com/mafintosh/hypercore-protocol) - A node duplex stream that implements the hypercore protocol
 - [Hypercore](https://github.com/mafintosh/hypercore) - Append only logs using over the hypercore protocol
 - [Hyperdrive](https://github.com/mafintosh/hyperdrive) - Versioned and syncable file archives built with hypercores
-- [dat-node](``https://github.com/datproject/dat-node) - A dat client as a library.
+- [dat-node](https://github.com/datproject/dat-node) - A dat client as a library.
 Used to manage a single dat from a library.
+  - [dat-node@hyperdb](https://github.com/datproject/dat-node/blob/hyperdb/examples/download.js) - the dat-node with hyperdb baked in.
 - [multidat](https://github.com/dat-land/multidat) - A lib for managing multiple dats from a library.

 ### Storage providers